 Signs and Symptoms of Distemper in Dogs

-Canine distemper causes symptoms in multiple body systems, including the gastrointestinal tract, respiratory tract, and the brain and spinal cord.
-The appearance of symptoms and course of distemper can be variable, ranging from very mild illness to fatal disease.
+Canine distemper causes symptoms in multiple body systems, including the gastrointestinal tract, respiratory tract, brain, and spinal cord.
+The appearance of symptoms and the course of distemper can be variable, ranging from very mild illness to fatal disease.
 Any of the following may be present:

 - Discharge from the eyes and nose

 - Loss of appetite